w3f/polguard/packages/chain/README.md

 - **State Monitoring**: Tracks on-chain state changes
 - **Multi-Monitor Architecture**: Supports specialized monitors for different blockchain aspects
 - **Configuration Refresh**: Periodically updates monitoring configuration
-- **Block Progress Tracking**: Updates last processed block information in the API service
+- **Block Progress Tracking**: Updates last processed block information in the Incident service
-- **Incident Generation**: Creates and resolves incidents by sending calls to the API service.
+- **Incident Generation**: Creates and resolves incidents by sending calls to the Incident service.
 Supports two types of incidents:
   - **One-time incidents**: Generated from events and calls when specific conditions are detected
   - **Firing/Resolved incidents**: Generated from state handlers that continuously monitor conditions and can transition between firing and resolved states